Parsa-Rajabi/CIS145/docs/quiz.md

 <!-- markdownlint-disable -->
 # Quizzes

-## Quiz 1
+## Quiz 2

-- **What:** Quiz 1 will cover all the concepts covered from the beginning of the course until end week 5 (the quiz will include both HTML and CSS).
+- **What:** Quiz 2 will cover all the concepts covered from the beginning of the course until end week 8 (the quiz will include both HTML and CSS).
 Refer to course schedule for more details.
-- **When:** Week of June 10
+- **When:** Week of July 8
 - **Duration:** 8:30 - 11:20am PST + 10 minutes of submission buffer (11:30am)
 - **Where:** The quiz will be available on Blackboard, via the quiz tab (left hand side)
 - **How:** The quiz will be a take-home, *open-book\** quiz.
 There will NO zoom session during the quiz.